TL;DR: Key Takeaways

 Fusaka is a major Ethereum upgrade that increases the block gas limit from 45 million to 150 million.
 It introduces PeerDAS and Verkle Trees technologies that allow validators to verify data more efficiently, reducing costs and making the network faster and cheaper to operate.

-When does Fusaka go live on mainnet?
+When did Fusaka activate on mainnet?

 How will Fusaka reduce transaction fees?